 Alzheimer’s WA offers a large range of workshops to support your organisation to become dementia experts.
 Our workshops are tailored to empower your staff with knowledge of best practice person-centred dementia care and support.
 We can work with you to meet your organisational needs and time frames, and can provide training at your premises or in our own training facility.

-From communicating in a person-centred way; to introducing music, art and creativity in dementia care; to leading culture change in dementia services, Alzheimer’s WA will support your organisation to build a dementia friendly team and enable you to position your organisation as a provider of choice for people living with dementia in Western Australia.
+From communicating in a person-centred way; to introducing music, art and creativity in dementia care, Alzheimer’s WA will support your organisation to build a dementia friendly team and enable you to position your organisation as a provider of choice for people living with dementia in Western Australia.

 Art and Creativity in Dementia Care